marsel-edu/docs/terms-of-use.md

 AI-generated evaluation reasonings may be displayed to support or reflect user-provided score ratings, voice notes, or text notes based on transcript data. **Users remain responsible for validating these reasonings and for all final evaluation decisions.**

 **Third-Party AI Disclaimer.**\
 The App may incorporate third-party AI models or external integrations not owned or controlled by Company.
 Company makes no warranties regarding the accuracy, reliability, legality, security, or compliance of third-party AI outputs.
 Users acknowledge reliance is at their own risk.
-This is consistent with your existing disclaimer structure.

 ## **Contact Us**